f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

         }
     }

-qkview Download to Client via API
+Qkview Download to Client via API
 --------------------------------

 You can download qkviews direct to a client machine using the F5OS API.
 First, list the contents of the path **diags/shared/qkview** to see the save qkview files: